Charlie Hebdo issue No. 1011: Charia Hebdo

 On 31 October 2011, issue No. 1011 of the satirical French newspaper Charlie Hebdo left the presses two days before its official publication date.
-The issue was retitled Charia Hebdo in facetious celebration of Tunisian Islamist party Ennahdha's election victory.
-It elicited mixed reactions in social media.
+The issue was retitled Charia Hebdo in facetious celebration of Tunisian Islamist party Ennahda's achieving a plurality of the vote and forming a government after the 2011 Tunisian Constituent Assembly election.
+The issue elicited mixed reactions in social media.
 Muhammad, the founder of Islam, appears on the cover saying, "100 lashes if you do not die laughing!" in a caricature by cartoonist Luz.

 The issue announced, "To fittingly celebrate the victory of the Islamist Ennahda party in Tunisia ...
 Charlie Hebdo has asked Muhammad to be the special editor-in-chief of its next issue", the magazine said in a statement ...
 The prophet of Islam didn't have to be asked twice and we thank him for it."
 It featured an editorial purportedly by Muhammad "Halal Aperitif" and a women's supplement called "Madam Sharia".
-110,000 copies were sold of the issue on its day of publication and its management announced a reprinting.
+Around 110,000 copies were sold of the issue on its day of publication and its management announced a reprinting.

 Attacks

 Arson at the Charlie Hebdo offices

-During the night of 1 November 2011 the Charlie Hebdo offices at 62 boulevard Davout in the 20th arrondissement of Paris were burned down with a Molotov cocktail.
+During the night of 1 November 2011, the Charlie Hebdo offices at 62 Boulevard Davout in the 20th arrondissement of Paris were burned down with a Molotov cocktail.
 Patrick Pelloux, who writes a column for the weekly, announced that "everything was destroyed".
 Charlie Hebdo management said the fire was related to the publication of Charia Hebdo, and added they had "received quite a few letters of protest, threats, and insults on Twitter and Facebook".

 Nicolas Demorand, the managing editor of the newspaper Libération, invited the Charlie Hebdo staff to set themselves up in the Libération offices.
 The following day, a four-page supplement dedicated to the cartoons of Charlie Hebdo appeared in Libération.